 EPA aims to locate our ambient monitoring stations so they give a good representation of the air quality experienced by the public.
 As most of the Victorian population lives and works close to roads, most of our stations are in population centres next to roads.
 This can mean we do not always comply with one of the requirements of the Australian Standard for siting (AS 3580.1.1), which specifies that air monitoring stations should be more than 50 metres away from a road.
-Currently, Footscray is the only EPA air monitoring site that meets this requirement.

 Read more about our National Association of Testing Authorities (NATA) accreditation.

 Traralgon: Monitoring for S02 is offline due to technical difficulties and S02 data is not being collected at this site.
 EPA technicians are working to fix the problem.
 (21 September 2023)